JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 npm start
 ```

-Starting the application will result in a code generation step to be executed - this is where the glue between your swagger contract, the server, and your controllers and services is produced.
+Starting the application will result in a code generation step to be executed - this is where the glue between your Swagger configuration, the server, and your controllers and services is produced.
 This will be placed in the directory `./dist/codegen` in the root of your application/repo.
 You'll end up with a tree that looks like this:

 ```
 |   .eslintrc.json